-HVAC Load Calculator Canada app icon
+HVAC Load Calculator CSA F280 app icon

 Canada · CSA F280-12 methodology

 Type the postal code, punch in the envelope, hit calculate.
 You get an F280-based heating and cooling load with real design temperatures for that town, plus a client-ready PDF, before you’re back in the truck.
+Metric first, English and French, fully offline.

 • iPhone & iPad